vlnzrv/graphql-ws-client-example/README.md

-# graphql-ws-tokio-tungstenite-example
+# graphql-ws-client-example

-I wanted to test graphql-ws-client with tokio-tungstenite instead of async-tungstenite
+Here's a small example demonstrating the usage of [graphql-ws-client](https://github.com/obmarg/graphql-ws-client) with the websocket library [tokio-tungstenite](https://github.com/async-rs/tokio-tungstenite) instead of [async-tungstenite](https://github.com/sdroege/async-tungstenite), which is used in the provided examples of demonstated library.